Michael Hiltzik: Career

 In 2004, Hiltzik won a Gerald Loeb Award for Commentary.

-Controversy

-Sockpuppet suspension

 In 2006, Hiltzik was suspended without pay from the LA Times for sockpuppeting on his blog "The Golden State".
 Hiltzik admitted to posting under false names on multiple sites, using the pseudonym "Mikekoshi" to criticize commentators Hugh Hewitt and Patrick Frey.
 In December 2009, the LA Times announced that Hiltzik would be returning to the paper as a business columnist.

-Mocking unvaccinated COVID deaths

-Hiltzik was criticized for a January 10, 2022 column where he encouraged public humiliation of unvaccinated people who died from COVID-19.
+In January 2022, Hiltzik was criticized for a column where he encouraged public humiliation of unvaccinated people who died from COVID-19.
 He said, "mockery is not necessarily the wrong reaction to those who publicly mocked anti-COVID measures and encourage others to follow suit, before they perished of the disease the dangers of which they belittled".